Problem Package Format

 The validator should be possible to use as follows on the command line:

-<output_validator_program> input judge_answer feedback_dir [additional_arguments] < team_output [ > team_input ]
+<output_validator_program> input answer_file feedback_dir [additional_arguments] < team_output [ > team_input ]

 The meaning of the parameters listed above are: